michelhe/pimp-my-marax/README.md

 Display: SSD1306 compatible 0.96 OLED display (i2c)
 Also glued a reed sensor to the pump to implement a shot timer, simillar to https://github.com/alexrus/marax_timer/.

+Currently 3D printed [this case](https://www.thingiverse.com/thing:2934049) for ESP8266 and SSD1306 display

 ![](images/wiring.png)

 #### Common-Ground (TODO)